jonescompneurolab/hnn/installer/docker/README.md

 # HNN Docker container

-This directory contains files for building he HNN container and using docker-compose to start the container on any platform.
-The container itself is running the Ubuntu 18.04 Linux distribution, but can run on any Operating system assuming that [Docker](https://www.docker.com/) is installed.
-For more specific instructions on installing Docker and starting the container, see one of the following pages that matches your operating system:
+This directory contains files for building the HNN container and using docker-compose to start the container on any platform.
+The container itself is running the Ubuntu 18.04 Linux distribution, but can run on any operating system assuming that [Docker](https://www.docker.com/) is installed.
+For more specific instructions on installing Docker and starting the HNN container, see one of the following pages that matches your operating system:
  * [Windows](../windows)
  * [Mac](../mac)
  * [Ubuntu](../ubuntu)